 Doctor of Physical Therapy

-Northeastern University was established in 1898 and currently offers 96 undergraduate and 158 graduate programs through nine schools and colleges.
-The Bouve College of Health Sciences offers four undergraduate and over 34 graduate majors, including physical therapy.
-This program was established in 1927 and now offers three doctoral degree options.
+Northeastern University was established in 1898 and currently offers more than 90 undergraduate and more than 150 graduate programs through nine schools and colleges.
+The Bouve College of Health Sciences offers more than 100 graduate and undergraduate programs, including physical therapy.

 Entry-Level Doctor of Physical Therapy

 The 6-year entry-level DPT is designed for first-time students.
 Program curriculum integrates lectures and hands-on training through several clinical experiences.
 After taking a series of introductory lab science courses as undergraduate students, aspiring physical therapists spend the last two years of their program completing 36 weeks of supervised clinical training.
-Students also have the option of pursuing a concentration in sports conditioning for athletes or early intervention strategies for children.
+Students also have the option of pursuing a concentration in sports conditioning for athletes, ergonomics and worker wellness, or early intervention strategies for children.
 Program coursework includes topics in statistics, physical therapy foundations, exercise physiology, healthcare research and pharmacology.

 Post-Baccalaureate Doctor of Physical Therapy